Chinmay-Mahajan/Custom-MCP-Server/README.md

 ## Known Limitations

 - The `python:3.11-alpine` image must be available locally or pullable from Docker Hub on first use.
 In air-gapped environments, the image must be pre-loaded manually.
+The same applies to `crust-sandbox:latest`, which must be built manually beforehand — it is never pulled or built automatically by the server.
 - The `install_libs_sandbox` tool requires network access to PyPI.
 Packages that depend on compiled C extensions may fail to install on Alpine Linux if the required build tools (`gcc`, `musl-dev`) are not present in the image.
 - The 30-second execution timeout may be insufficient for computationally intensive workloads.
 It can be adjusted by modifying the `timeout` argument passed to `container.wait()` in `execute_code_sandbox`.
 - The Pinecone assistant name is hardcoded as `"my-notes"`.
 If multiple knowledge bases are required, this should be parameterized.
+- Tool arguments aren't validated beyond what the auto-generated JSON schema's `type` field enforces — no path traversal checks on `folder_path`, no size caps on `code`, and no validation that `files` entries in `generate_and_pack_crust` contain safe relative paths before being interpolated into shell commands inside the container.
+- Exception handling across most tools is a broad `except Exception` that stringifies and returns the error to the LLM — useful for surfacing failures, but it discards the original exception type and traceback.
 - There is no authentication or authorization layer on the MCP server itself.
 Access control is entirely delegated to the MCP client (Claude Desktop).
 Do not expose this server over a network interface.

 ---